groundwater/Scala-HBase/README.md

 I think any good implementation will require a `fsck` that can be run post crash.
 That should be added into the coprocessor at some point.

+## Lock Arbitration ##

+If your coprocessors are contending for locks too often, you probably need a real relational database.
+However we definitely need some way to schedule transactions around each other.

+### Wait and Call ###

+Should a transaction encounter a locked cell, it reads the timestamp of the transaction from the `x_tag` column.
+The transaction does a checkAndPut on the transaction...